robn/AnyEvent-Consul-Exec/README.md

 arrayref as a value.
 Anything in that arrayref will be passed as-is to the `AnyEvent::Consul` constructor.
 Use this to set the various client options documented in [AnyEvent::Consul](https://metacpan.org/pod/AnyEvent::Consul) and [Consul](https://metacpan.org/pod/Consul).

+The `wait` option will tell the target agent how long to wait, without receiving output, before killing the command.
+This does the same thing as the `-wait` option to `consul exec`.

 # CALLBACKS